US job growth slows sharply in sign of hiring struggles

 By contrast, restaurants, hotels, and entertainment venues — businesses that have complained the loudest about a shortage of workers — added 331,000 jobs in April, even more than their 206,000 increase in March.

-Still, the economic rebound has been so fast that many businesses, particularly in the hard-hit hospitality sector — which includes restaurants, bars and hotels — have been caught flat-footed and unable to fill all their job openings.
-Some unemployed people have also been reluctant to look for work because they fear catching the virus.

-Most of the hiring so far represents a bounce-back after tens of millions of positions were lost when the pandemic flattened the economy 14 months ago.
-The economy remains more than 8 million jobs short of its pre-pandemic level.

-The Biden administration’s $1.9 trillion rescue package, approved in early March, has helped maintain Americans’ incomes and purchasing power, much more so than in previous recessions.
-The economy expanded at a vigorous 6.4% annual rate in the first three months of the year.
+Other nearby entertainment venues are also staffing up for summer, including Busch Gardens, Kings Dominion and Colonial Williamsburg.

+David Earl who worked at Great Wolf for three years until he left to focus on his college classes just before the pandemic, was among those applying for a job Tuesday.
+For now, Earl, who is 27, is working at a grocery store chain but said Great Wolf pays more.
+He tells friends that Great Wolf is hiring, but many are still fearful about catching the virus and are reluctant to apply.

+Such strong demand for workers is expected to grow along with the economy.
+In the first three months of the year, the economy expanded at a vigorous 6.4% annual rate.
 That pace could accelerate to as high as 13% in the April-June quarter, according to the Federal Reserve Bank of Atlanta.

-In addition, the recovery remains sharply uneven: Most college-educated and white collar employees have been able to work from home over the past year.
-Many have not only built up savings but have also expanded their wealth as a result of rising home values and a record-setting stock market.

-By contrast, job cuts have fallen heavily on low-wage workers, racial minorities and people without college educations.
-In addition, many women, especially working mothers, have had to leave the workforce to care for children.

-Biden’s relief package also added $300 to weekly unemployment benefits.
-Meyer calculated that for people who earned under $32,000 a year at their previous job, current unemployment aid pays more than their former job did — a reality that could keep up to 1 million people out of the workforce.
+President Joe Biden’s relief package also added $300 to weekly unemployment benefits.
+Bank of America economist Michelle Meyer calculated that for people who earned under $32,000 a year at their previous job, current unemployment aid pays more than their former job did — a reality that could keep up to 1 million people out of the workforce.
 In addition, higher stock prices and home values might have led up to 1.2 million older Americans to retire earlier than they otherwise would have.

-Still, some economists say employers will have to offer higher pay to draw more people back into the job market.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.